Zimrahin/dl-sic/README.md

 ---
+### Unit Testing
 To execute unit tests, run them as Python modules from the project root.
 For example:

 ```bash
 python -m dl_sic.model.ctdcr_net
 ```
+---
+### Checkpoints and Logging

+When running `train.py`, the following files are written to `./checkpoints/` (relative to the folder where `train.py` is executed):

+- `best_model_weights.pth` – stores the weights of the best model so far
+- `last_checkpoint.pth` – stores the most recent model checkpoint
+- `training_log.json` – records training history

+⚠️ These files are **overwritten** each time training is started.

+If the `--resume` flag is provided, training will continue from the last stored checkpoint instead of starting fresh.